I want more money!

 So, you want more money.
 Don’t we all?

-- Why do you need more money?
+- Why do I need more money?
+How well do I manage it?

-- Have you asked for more money?
+- Have I asked for more money?

 Now, let’s address each area.